pmrc13/movie-lens-challenge/README.md

 This repository contains a proposed solution to the Big Data Engineer Code Test.
 It was developed using the PySpark framework, the Python's testing library unittest, and Docker.

+The required tasks can be found on this [document](./BDE_Code_Test.pdf).

+## Dataset

+The used dataset is the popular [movie-lens dataset](https://grouplens.org/datasets/movielens/latest/).

-# Building and running the solution with venv
+## Building and running the solution with venv

 Install venv